 🤤 What Makes This Recipe So Good

 - Some recipes that use ground chicken can be a little dry and have an off-putting texture, but not this one!
-These chicken patties are incredibly juicy, seasoned perfectly, and have the perfect crisp exterior.
-I love them in burgers or wraps, but they’re great on their own, too!
-Serve them with a small spinach salad, or with a broccoli salad and potatoes.
+These pan-fried chicken patties are incredibly juicy, seasoned perfectly, and have the perfect crisp exterior.

-- These are a great option for freezer meals.
+- These chicken patties are a great option for stocking your freezer.
 Follow all the steps to mix and form the chicken patties, then lay them out on a baking sheet and freeze them for an hour or so.
 After that, you can place them in a sealable freezer bag and freeze them up to 3 months!
 I like to place a square of parchment paper between each patty to keep them from sticking together.
-Then you can take out only the exact number of patties you need later!
+That way, you can take out only the exact number of patties you need!

 - Chicken cooks quickly, so you won’t need as much time in the pan as you might think.
 Use an internal thermometer so you know the second they’re ready to come off the heat.

 - Change it up!
 One of the great things about this recipe is that you can make it a little different every time.
 Mix in a little parmesan or cheddar for cheesy chicken patties, or finely chop some jalapeños, mushrooms, spinach, or zucchini for chicken patties with veggies.